-When it comes to travel, I can be labeled as many things.
+When it comes to travel, I can be labelled as many things.
 An adventurer.
 A backpacker.
 A foreigner.
 Poor.
 I don’t wear running shoes with bright white socks and khaki capris nor do stay in high-priced hotels and take a tour bus everywhere.
-I arrive with a bank account that is embarrassing, unlike my wardrobe which is chic.
-I wear the same dirty clothes every three days since that’s when the outfits I crammed into my carry on backpack have to be re-worn (I do have some standards).
-I occasionally will throw a few dryer sheets into my bag so it acts like a make-shift washing machine as I trudge along the cobblestones shaking my bag with my steps (I didn’t say those standards were high).
+I arrive with a bank account that is embarrassing, unlike my wardrobe which is chic (nuh uh).
+I wear the same dirty clothes every three days since that’s when the outfits I crammed into my carry-on backpack have to be re-worn (I do have some standards).
+I occasionally will throw a few dryer sheets into my bag so it acts like a makeshift washing machine as I trudge along the cobblestones shaking my bag with my steps (I didn’t say those standards were high).
 I prefer to walk since it’s free and more enjoyable.

 I have nothing against tourists.
 The ones that take a guided tour to all the major landmarks bypassing what I think is the real feel of being in a new city.
 Did you see how I slid that negative comment in there like a pickle in a sandwich?
-I understand it’s easier and more time-efficient to book a laid-out itinerary but that’s not how I roll.
+I understand it’s easier and more time efficient to book a laid-out itinerary but that’s not how I roll.
 I have once gone on one of those hop-on, hop-off red buses.
-Not my choice but my mother's.
+Not my choice but my mother’s.
 Sure it was breezy.
 Sure we saw everything in one day since that was all the time we had.
-Sure my headphones that worked only occasionally on the left side gave somewhat interesting info that didn’t quite sync up to what I was seeing BUT do you know how much they cost?
+Sure my headphones that worked only occasionally on the left side gave somewhat interesting info that didn’t quite sync up with what I was seeing BUT do you know how much they cost?
 They can be 25 euros or more!
-Nuh uh.
+Nuh Uh.
 Nope.
-Despite what you want to call me or Miss Khaki, one thing holds true.
+Despite what you want to call me, one thing holds true.
 As sure as I will get a sweat stash in 35-degree weather, tourist traps exist.

 I sit and immediately scan the unreadable menu.
 I question whether my English has really gotten that bad before I realize it’s written in another language.
 My eyes veer over to the price column in a different currency.
 Is 300 Hungarian Forint a bargain or will I be selling my unborn child for some fries?
 At this point, the whale sounds emanating from my belly are giving people false hope that we are near an ocean so I don’t care.
 But then the food arrives and I care.
 I care a great deal.

-What little money I have, I have chosen to visit your town.
+With what little money I have, I have chosen to visit your town.
 So why burn me so bad, your hot sun has already burned me enough.
 It tarnished my view of not only your people but your town and your country.
-I will forever remember that terrible meal, horrible service, and outrageous bill because that is just the type of person I am.
+I will forever remember that terrible meal, horrible service and outrageous bill because that is just the type of person I am.

-Despite all this, I will be back to your country since to label something after experiencing it once is not the way of a traveler.*
+Despite all this, I will be back to your country since to label something after experiencing it once is not the way of a traveller.*

-*This is highly accurate since once I ate something at a restaurant that caused me to vomit the entire night.
-Yet, two days later, I was back at that same establishment enjoying my meal as though I hadn’t been bowing down to the porcelain god a few nights previously.
-I even left a (small) tip.
+*This is highly accurate since once my friend ate something at a restaurant in Indonesia which caused him to vomit the entire night.
+Yet, two days later, we were back at that same establishment enjoying our meals as though I hadn’t been bowing down to the porcelain god a few nights previously.
+We even left a (small) tip.